TSchotter/webserver-tomb/docs/12-complex-database/password-encryption.md

 - **Mixed case**: Increases the possible character combinations
 - **Numbers and special characters**: Further increases complexity, making dictionary attacks less effective

-## Understanding bcrypt Password Encryption
+## Understanding argon2 Password Encryption

-### What is bcrypt?
+### What is argon2?

-bcrypt is a password hashing function designed by Niels Provos and David Mazières.
-It's specifically designed to be slow, making brute-force attacks impractical.
+argon2 is a modern password hashing function that won the Password Hashing Competition in 2015.
+It's designed to be memory-hard, making it resistant to both CPU and GPU-based attacks.
+It's considered the current best practice for password hashing, recommended by OWASP and security experts.

 ### Key Concepts